Do you feel lonely? You’re not alone…

 - Use the internet – it is easy to stay in contact with loved ones online.
 Try having a chat using Skype or see photos on Facebook or exchange emails to keep up to date with the latest news.
 And don’t forget the phone too – it is good to talk!

-- Charity work – you may be able to find a volunteering role that will use your skills and experience.
+- Helping others – can increase the strength of relationships and can help us feel psychologically more positive.
+You may be able to find a volunteering role that will use your skills and experience.
 Volunteering is a great way to meet people with the added bonus of giving something back to your community.
 By volunteering you will feel involved and needed which will be good for your mental health too.

 - Don’t be afraid – it is scary to reach out to people and initiate connections but try not to worry as the person you start to talk to may be feeling lonely too.